Skip to main content

 Following is the workflow for reviewing the scan results in the Veracode Platform:

-You can request a static scan from the Applications page in the Veracode Platform.
+You can request a Static Analysis scan, which also performs an SCA scan during the prescan verification, from the Applications page in the Veracode Platform.

 To complete this task: